seanwhs/BootCamps/04-data-engineering-and-ai/scikit-learn/Docs/Student-Workbook.md

 ### Part A: Conceptual Checkpoints

 1. **Bias vs. Variance:** What happens to model bias and model variance when you increase the depth of a Decision Tree to maximum capacity?
+* *Answer:* Increasing tree depth to maximum capacity drastically reduces training bias (the tree can perfectly memorize complex decision boundaries) but massively increases variance.
+The model becomes hypersensitive to noise in the training set, resulting in severe overfitting and poor generalization on unseen test data.

 2. **Regularization:** How does L2 regularization (Ridge) prevent coefficient explosion in linear models?
+* *Answer:* L2 regularization adds a penalty proportional to the sum of the squared coefficients ($\lambda \sum \beta_j^2$) to the loss function.
+This penalizes excessively large coefficients, forcing the optimization algorithm to distribute weights more evenly across correlated features and preventing numerical instability.

 3. **Evaluation Metrics:** When should you prioritize Recall over Precision, and vice-versa?
 Give real-world examples for each.
+* *Answer:* Prioritize **Recall** when false negatives are catastrophic, such as in cancer detection or airport security screening, where missing a positive case carries severe consequences.
+Prioritize **Precision** when false positives are costly, such as in financial spam filtering or legal e-discovery, where misclassifying a legitimate item as positive causes significant disruption.

+---

 ### Part B: Hands-On Coding Lab – Comparative Supervised Modeling

-**Exercise:** Write a Python script (`lab_module2.py`) that loads the built-in breast cancer dataset, splits it into train/test sets, and trains three separate models: Logistic Regression, Random Forest, and Gradient Boosting.
-Compute and print their respective accuracy scores and ROC-AUC metrics.
+**Exercise:** Write a Python script (`lab_module2.py`) that loads the breast cancer dataset and compares Logistic Regression, Random Forest, and Gradient Boosting models.

 ```python
 # lab_module2.py